Robert joined BDDF as a Trustee in late 2013, steering BDDF through to charitable status in 2014.

 Previously with first-hand experience of family-caring duties for disabilities, Robert is also a member of the Basingstoke Access for All Group, already working with its members and support organisations.

 Paula is responsible for creating and maintaining BDDF's current website, producing our monthly newsletter, publicity and Signpost Service leaflets, and co-ordinating members' events.

 She has worked in the NHS since 1993 in a variety of information roles, including at Queen Alexandra Hospital in Portsmouth and Imperial College Healthcare NHS Trust in west London.

-Paula has lived in Basingstoke since 2010 and is Hampshire Hospitals' lead for patient information.
-This includes ensuring that all patient publications comply with the new Accessible Information Standard.
+Paula has lived in Basingstoke since 2010 and is patient information lead for Hampshire Hospitals NHS Foundation Trust.
+This includes ensuring that all patient information publications comply with the new Accessible Information Standard.
 She also manages the Health Information Point at Basingstoke and North Hampshire Hospital.

 Jane's background is in accounts and office administration.
-She has volunteered with BDDF since August 2015 and has been a trustee since May 2016.
+She started volunteering with BDDF in August 2015 and was elected to the board of trustees in May 2016.

-Pamela has lived in Oakley since 1974 and became a Trustee of BDDF in 2013.
-Pamela initiated and runs the BDDF Signpost Service; appearing on a monthly basis at the Basingstoke Discovery Centre.
+Pamela has lived in Oakley since 1974 and became a BDDF trustee in 2013.
+Pamela initiated and runs the BDDF Signpost Service, appearing on a monthly basis at the Basingstoke Discovery Centre.

 Starting her working life as a nurse, Pamela subsequently gained further experience in the commercial field, encompassing banking, HR, finance and facilities management.

-Before retiring, Pamela was part of the palliative care team that supported the foundation of St Michael’s Hospice and was instrumental in obtaining Health Commission funding for local Macmillan and Marie Curie Nursing initiatives.
+Before retiring, Pamela was part of the palliative care team which supported the foundation of St Michael’s Hospice and was instrumental in obtaining Health Commission funding for local Macmillan and Marie Curie nursing initiatives.

-Currently Pamela is involved with the Access for All Working Group and was part of the team responsible for setting up the Memory Club – a day care service for people with dementia) in both Viables and Oakley.
+Pamela was part of the team responsible for setting up Memory Clubs (day care services for people with dementia) in both Viables and Oakley.